-Response: The proposed Commercial Cannabis Operation, would create diversity within the local economy, and create future employment opportunities for local residents.
-According to the applicant's application there is total of five (5) employees proposed at peak shift.
+Response: The proposed Commercial Cannabis Operation, would create diversity within the local economy by providing employment to up to five persons according to the applicant's application, and by providing cannabis products to local retailers who will also have employees.
+Persons directly and indirectly employed by this cultivator will spend money locally on food, gas, rent and other commodities.
 The number of employees can increase or decrease depending on the stage of the cultivation season.